MA Death, Religion and Culture

 Entry requirements

 Normally a first or second-class Honours degree or professional experience in the area of study.
-The course is great for anyone with an interest in exploring death as a subject area, and how religion and culture affect perceptions of death, dying and bereavement.
-No previous knowledge of religion or death studies is required although some summer reading would help students prepare.
+The course is perfect for anyone with an interest in exploring death as a subject area, and how religion and culture affect perceptions of death, dying and bereavement.
+No previous knowledge of religion or death studies is required, although some summer reading would help students prepare.

 Tuition fees